Colorado Aviation Hall of Fame Honors New 2025 Inductees

 Key Takeaways:

-• The Colorado Aviation Historical Society (CAHS) will host its 55th Annual Hall of Fame Banquet on October 18, 2025, to recognize three individuals for their significant contributions to aviation.
+• The Colorado Aviation Historical Society (CAHS) will host its 55th Annual Hall of Fame Banquet on October 18th to honor three individuals.

-• Aviation archaeologist Mark Milliken will receive a Special Recognition Award for his work in locating and documenting aircraft crash sites and organizing memorials for fallen airmen.
+• Aviation archaeologist Mark Milliken will receive a Special Recognition Award for his work in locating and documenting aircraft crash sites and organizing memorials.

 See a mistake?
 Contact us.